ageem/yosemite-campsite-availability/README.md

 - 📅 **Smart Date Picker**: Pick your dream camping dates with our intuitive calendar
 - 🚀 **One-Click Booking**: Jump straight to Recreation.gov when you find your perfect spot
 - 📱 **Works Everywhere**: Use it on your phone while hiking or on your laptop while pretending to work
-- 🎯 **Visual Awesomeness**: Green means GO CAMPING!
-Red means... maybe try glamping?
+- 🎯 **Visual Awesomeness**: Color-coded availability - Green for online reservations, Blue for first-come first-served, Red for no availability

 ## 🏕️ Supported Campgrounds